Melanie G. Wegner

 Melanie Wegner is a litigation associate based in Ropes & Gray’s Chicago office.
 Melanie’s practice includes representing clients facing government investigations and False Claims Act lawsuits, conducting internal investigations, and developing and implementing compliance monitoring programs.
 She has experience representing a range of clients, particularly health care clients, including in the pharmaceutical, medical device, laboratory testing, and dental industries.

 During law school, Melanie worked as a judicial intern for the Honorable Colleen Kollar-Kotelly of the United States District Court for the District of Columbia and the Honorable Carol Ann Dalton of the Superior Court of the District of Columbia.

 - Advising the board members of a medical technology company in connection with several related matters, including civil and criminal investigations by the DOJ and FDA, qui tam (whistleblower) complaints, a class action lawsuit, and multiple shareholder derivative suits.

-- Representing of a group of surgeons in a False Claims Act qui tam lawsuit relating to alleged unlawful billing of services.
+- Represented a group of surgeons in a False Claims Act qui tam lawsuit relating to alleged unlawful billing of services.

 - Represented a major pharmaceutical manufacturer in an investigation by the Department of Justice concerning alleged violations of the federal Anti-Kickback Statute.